HumanCellAtlas/ingest-graph-validator/README.md

 ## Installation

-The graph validator suite requires docker running in the host machine.
+The Graph Validator Suite requires docker running in the host machine.

 ### From the git repo